WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 `F7Micro` and `F7Microv2` class names have been deprecated and replaced with the more-appropriately named `F7FeatherV1` and `F7FeatherV2` classes.
 Backward support still exists and will give a deprecation error.
 Future versions will escalate this to an error, so it is recommended you migrate your code.

-#### Support for Core Compute Module
+#### Support for the Core Compute Module

 This release adds support for the new Meadow Core Compute module with new `IMeadowDevice` and `IPinout` implementations.
 This support required refactoring of several base classes and interfaces.

 #### Other Changes